beehive-lab/TornadoVM/docs/source/installation.rst

 Note, that NSight, BLAST libs and Visual Studio integration are irrelevant for TornadoVM builds, you just need the CUDA Toolkit - so you may skip installing them.

-3. Install Visual Studio Community 2022 and Python (using respective Windows installer for each)
+3. Install Visual Studio Community 2022 and Python (use the Windows installer for each of those)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - `Visual Studio Community 2022 <https://visualstudio.microsoft.com/vs/community/>`_.